Succulent plants or succulents derive their name from the Latin word “succus” which translates to juice.

 - Hens-and-Chicks – Houseleek (Sempervivum)

-Although succulents can thrive on scarce water resources and lots of sun exposure, the trickiest part in growing these plants such as Echeveria are their watering requirements.
+Although succulents can thrive on scarce water resources and lots of sun exposure, the trickiest part in succulent Echeveria care and growing succulents like these is their watering requirements.

 Succulent plants often experience a variety of problems if they are overwatered or left to survive prolonged drought conditions.